TransNet Independent Taxpayer Oversight Committee

 With the passage of the TransNet Extension Ordinance and Expenditure Plan in November, 2004 (Proposition A), it was mandated in the Ordinance that an Independent Taxpayer Oversight Committee for TransNet be formed to provide an enhanced level of accountability for the expenditure of funds under the Expenditure Plan.
 The Committee will also help ensure that all voter mandates are carried out as required and will develop recommendations for improvements to the financial integrity and performance of the program.

-ITOC released the second Triennial Performance Audit on the TransNet program in May 2012.
-This required audit from the TransNet Extension Ordinance generally gives the program high marks, while making a series of recommendations to improve various processes.
+ITOC released the third Triennial Performance Audit on the TransNet program in June 2015.
+The second audit was released in May 2012 and the first audit was released in May 2009.
+These required audits from the TransNet Extension Ordinance generally give the program high marks, while making a series of recommendations to improve various processes.
 ITOC is currently working with SANDAG staff to develop an implementation plan for the recommendations.

 The roles and responsibilities of ITOC, the selection process for ITOC members, and related administrative procedures shall be carried out in substantially the same manner as further described in the document titled, “Statement of Understanding Regarding the Implementation of the Independent Taxpayer Oversight Committee for the TransNet Program,” which is incorporated in the TransNet Extension Ordinance and Expenditure Plan.
 That document, as well as ITOC bylaws and other guidelines adopted by ITOC are included below as downloads.